top of page

 Splash out on a lush cabin or Airbnb in Port Arthur.

-Things to know about Fortescue Bay Campground
+Things to know about Fortescue Bay Campground:

 You can find lots of information at the Parks and Wildlife website.
-But here are the must knows.

 You must have a National Parks Pass for Fortescue Bay.
-A 2 month pass is $40 per person or $80 for a car of up to 8 people.
+A 2 month pass is $44.75 per person or $89.50 for a car of up to 8 people.

-CAPE PILLAR - 29km 8-9 hours return
+CAPE PILLAR - 29km

 Approximately 8 kilometres into the hike you will come across Bare Knoll campsite.
 This is a free camp spot with a toilet, water and tent platforms with chains.
 Not long after this is is a toilet block and Munro Hut.
 This is a good spot for a snack and gives you a glimpse of the luxury version of the Three Capes that the paid hikers stay in for a night.
-You can fill your bottles here so you won't need to carry more than 1 litre from the start of the day.
+You can fill your bottles here, meaning you won't need to carry more than 1 litre from the start of the day.

 There are long boardwalk stretches that lead you out to 'The Blade'.
 This 5 minute detour from the trail up steep rock is definitely worth the scramble.
-The views of Tasman Island and the coast are breathtaking.
+The views of Tasman Island and the coast are incredible.

 CAPE HAUY - 9km